richapatel138/CAP_SingleVariant/README.md

   - Ensure consistent variant identifiers
 #### Step 6: Run Colocalization Analysis
 - Perform single variant colocalization analysis using the `coloc` package.
-- Save the results, including summary statistics and matching SNPs, as `.rds` and `.txt` files.
+- Save the dataset and results, including summary statistics and matching SNPs, as `.rds` and `.txt` files.
 #### Step 7: Generate Locus Comparison Plots
 - Create and save comparison plots using `locuscomparer`:
   - Visualize p-value concordance between GWAS and QTL signals at each locus